Visual Automations Actions

-Actions are very polite, and they wait until the previous step has completed, then direct the subscriber to the next step in the automation.
-Just like when you go out to eat, and you have to wait for the party ahead of you to vacate the table, before you sit down, an action will wait until the previous step has finished before it will usher subscribers ahead.
+Actions are polite, and they wait until the previous step has completed, then direct the subscriber to the next step in the automation.
+It's like when you're at a traffic light, you only proceed when the light has finished being red, and then turns to green,

-They are indicated by a green color, so just think “Ok it’s time to go again”.
-There are several types of actions for each automation:
+Actions icons in Visual are indicated by a green color, so just think “Ok it’s time to go again”.
+There are five types of actions for each automation:

 Now you can remove a tag from a subscriber, just like you can add one.
 This will check if the subscriber has a specified tag and remove it if they do.

 Delays are useful if you want subscribers to wait for something else to complete, or simply to give them a “break” before something else happens.
 This can be helpful if you are surveying your audience to see what topic they are interested in.